 San Onofre Safety (SOS)

-This website is a public resource of information about San Onofre Nuclear Power Plant safety issues, cost issues and related information.
-The information was extensively research and fact checked by local citizens and organizations concerned about the risks from the San Onofre nuclear power plant.
-By improving public awareness, our goal is to reduce the likelihood of a nuclear disaster in Southern California.
-The two San Onofre nuclear reactors and the highly toxic radioactive waste storage facilities are located just south of San Clemente, California.
+This website is a public resource for creditable information about San Onofre Nuclear Power Plant safety issues, cost issues and related information.
+Much of the information is relevant to other nuclear power plants and their nuclear waste.
+The information was extensively research and fact checked by local citizens and organizations concerned about the risks from San Onofre and other nuclear power plants.
+By improving public awareness, our goal is to reduce the likelihood of a nuclear disaster in California and elsewhere.
+The San Onofre nuclear reactors and highly toxic radioactive waste storage facilities are located just south of San Clemente, California.
+Diablo Canyon nuclear power plant is located in San Luis Obispo county.
+California’s Humboldt and Rancho Seco nuclear reactors are shut down, but their highly toxic radioactive waste is stored on-site — indefinitely.

 Southern California Edison decided to decommission the San Onofre nuclear reactors on June 7th, 2013, after the NRC’s Atomic Safety and Licensing Board said restarting the Unit 2 reactor would be a nuclear experiment.